meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 Lottery winners: future > past
 	Because in contrast to their big winner's life, their past seems unhappy in comparison.
 Control: past > future
+#### Discussion
+Although lottery winners felt good about winning the lottery, they took less pleasure than controls in a variety of ordinary and mundane events.
+They were not g